Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Conclusion

 \section{Conclusion}

-We present a model based on time-varying hypergraphs for modelling and analyzing communication networks in software engineering.
-The model overcomes two limitations of existing models: Communication is highly time-dependent and not necessarily bilateral.
+We present a model based on time-varying hypergraphs for modelling and analyzing information diffusion within code review.
+The model overcomes the limitations of existing graph-based models and enables research on time-respecting and multilateral information diffusion.

-Our model opens a new perspective on communication networks in software engineering: Communication networks as a distributed, decentralized, self-managing repository that encodes and decodes information needed for software engineering.
-For information encoding and decoding, information diffusion plays a central role in spreading information and, thereby, deliver the information from an information source to an information sink.
-The information diffusion, in particular, is highly time-dependent, as we showed in our simulation: Significantly fewer nodes are reachable and, therefore, significantly fewer paths are valid if time is considered.
+Our simulation based on the code review at Microsoft to estimate the empirical impact of time-dependency on information diffusion reveals that significantly fewer code review participants are reachable and, therefore, significantly fewer paths to diffuse information are valid if time is respected.
 Ignoring time in communication networks introduces a large error since the time-ignoring model overestimates the available and valid paths within such communication networks.

-The distributed, decentralized, self-managing way of encoding and decoding information promises to scale for large-scale, distributed software development.
-Artificial neural networks have shown how powerful networks can be for encapsulating information and forming decisions in an implicit, distributed way without central management.

-Our model provides a solid foundation for future research and can be easily extended, for example with probability\footnote{A time-varying (hyper)graph with an edge presence function $\rho \colon E \times \mathcal{T} \rightarrow [0,1]$ or node presence function $\psi \colon V \times \mathcal{T} \rightarrow [0, 1]$ is called \emph{random or probabilistic time-varying graph}.}.
-Our model can also be applied in other research beyond software engineering for new research on information-encoding communication networks.